Olivier-Boudeville/Ceylan-Hull/doc/Ceylan-Hull-technical-manual-english.rst

 - `rename-snapshot.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/rename-snapshot.sh>`_: renames the specified picture file, based on its embedded date (used as a prefix, if appropriate), and with a proper extension

-- `rename-snapshots.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/rename-snapshots.sh>`_: renames snapshots found from current directory, so that they respect better naming conventions
+- `rename-snapshots.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/rename-snapshots.sh>`_: renames *all* snapshots found from current directory, so that they respect better naming conventions

+- `remove-snapshot-metadata.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/remove-snapshot-metadata.sh>`_: removes any metadata (typically EXIF) stored in the specified snapshot(s)

 - `generate-lighter-image.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/generate-lighter-image.sh>`_: generates a lighter (smaller and of decreased quality) version of the specified image

-- `generate-lighter-images.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/generate-lighter-images.sh>`_: reduces the size of image files found in current directory
+- `generate-lighter-images.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/generate-lighter-images.sh>`_: reduces the size of *all* image files found in current directory